Dika1485/bank_sampah_app/README.md

       - In the Firebase Console, navigate to:
           - **Authentication:** Go to "Build" \> "Authentication" \> "Sign-in method" and enable "Email/Password."
           - **Firestore Database:** Go to "Build" \> "Firestore Database" and create a database (start in test mode for development).
-          - **Storage:** Go to "Build" \> "Storage" and create a storage bucket (start in test mode for development).
+          - **Storage:** Go to "Build" \> "Storage" and create a storage bucket (Anda mungkin melihat pesan tentang *upgrade*, namun untuk versi ini tanpa unggah KTP, itu tidak terlalu kritis kecuali Anda membutuhkan penyimpanan gambar/file lain).
 4.  **Configure Firebase in Flutter:**
       - Open your terminal in the root of your Flutter project.
       - Run: `flutterfire configure`
       - Follow the prompts to select your Firebase project and desired platforms.
 This command automatically generates the `lib/firebase_options.dart` file, containing your Firebase configuration.
 5.  **Set up Firebase Security Rules:**
       - In the Firebase Console, go to **Firestore Database \> "Rules"** and **Firebase Storage \> "Rules"**.
-      - Implement security rules as outlined in your project's security documentation (or as discussed previously) to protect your data. **Remember to adjust "test mode" rules for production environments.**
+      - Implement security rules as outlined in your project's security documentation (atau seperti yang dibahas sebelumnya) untuk melindungi data Anda. **Ingatlah untuk menyesuaikan aturan "mode uji" untuk lingkungan produksi.**

 ### Step 3: Install Dependencies